mac-can/PCBUSB-Utilities/README.md

 This repo offers two command line tools that are build upon the PCBUSB library:
 - `can_moni` to view incoming CAN messages
 - `can_test` to test CAN communication

+_Note: These utilities can also be build and used on Linux with PEAK's chardev driver._

 ### can_moni